HackerHours/hackerhours.org/oss-workshop.md

 * Fixing bugs
 * Helping other people do all of these things

 In order to have everyone with a baseline level of setup/knowledge, we ask that you get set up with GitHub and learn how to submit a pull request in order to RSVP.
 Please follow the steps below to do so.

-If you're interested in helping out as a project maintainer or a mentor, [get in touch](mailto:hackerhoursnyc@gmail.com)!
+Interested in having people contribute to your open source project?
+Would you like to mentor?
+Want to ask a question?
+Have a suggestion for how we could make this workshop better?
+[Drop us a line!](https://github.com/afeld/hackerhours.org/issues/new)

 ## How to RSVP